marvin-e/.github.io/README.md

-# GitHub Pages Web Address: marvin-e.github.io
+# GitHubPages web address: marvin-e.github.io

 Hi, this is a portfolio page with a few projects I've worked on, hosted on Github Pages.
 I used HTML, CSS, and Javascript on the site.